 The cloister is probably the most impressive part of the building.
 This two-storey cloister was probably finished after the death of architect Guas, though there is no conclusive evidence to determine this.
 The lower part opens to the small garden and the upper part is decorated with Isabelino arches.

-The chains of San Juan de los Reyes
+The chains of the Monastery of San Juan de los Reyes in Toledo

 The visitor to San Juan de los Reyes Will for sure ask himself why chains hang in its façade.
 These chains represent the Christians that were freed once Granada was conquered by the Catholic Kings.

-Tickets and tours to enjoy San Juan de los Reyes in Toledo
+Tickets and tours to enjoy the Monastery of San Juan de los Reyes in Toledo

 The entrance ticket visit San Juan de los Reyes can be purchased as part of the Toledo card, which is the least expensive way to enjoy four of the main tourist sights in Toledo.